1. Jordi Alba Is Ready For The Big Time

 4. Jordi Alba Knows The Barcelona Philosophy Already

 Jordi Alba signed for the Barcelona academy at a very early age but was released by the club in 2005.
-While you can argue that was costly mistake, it also enabled the player to grow as a footballer in teams such as Cornella, Nastic Tarragona or Valencia.
+While you can argue that was a costly mistake, it also enabled the player to grow as a footballer in teams such as Cornella, Nastic Tarragona or Valencia.

 In a way, it feels like a repeat of the Cesc / Pique story all over again: A player who learns the basic skills and Barcelona formation at La Masia, grows as a player elsewhere and ends up coming back to the Camp Nou after we pay a very hefty transfer fee.